-• Construction of SF homes has been very slow since crisis, while construction of MF has been strong (renting/urbanization)
+• Construction of SF homes has been very slow since GFC, while construction of MF has been strong (renting/urbanization)

-- Residential investment/housing permits/construction employment are the most volatile component of GDP, highly cyclical, and tend to lead the business cycle. - That makes them an important time series for policy makers to follow and for economists to study. - Leamer (2007): Housing is the Business Cycle. - Recent slowdown in residential investment has economists worried. - But Ghent and Owyang (2010) find no consistent crosssectional pattern between house price declines and employment declines at the MSA level - Also, real estate is a durable asset with a life span of about 50 years; new construction only accounts for about 2% of the housing stock each year.
+- Recent peak in Apr 2022 at 1.8mi units per year.
+Now 1.3mi. - Residential investment/housing permits/construction employment are the most volatile component of GDP, highly cyclical, and tend to lead the business cycle. - That makes them an important time series for policy makers to follow and for economists to study. - Learner (2007): Housing is the Business Cycle. - Slowdown in residential investment has economists worried. - But Ghent and Owyang (2010) find no consistent crosssectional pattern between house price declines and employment declines at the MSA level - Also, real estate is a durable asset with a long life span; new construction only accounts for about 1.25% of the housing stock each year.